 - The most available supplement forms are capsules, tinctures, detox teas and essential oils.

 There are plenty of herbal products and proprietary blends containing these herbs.
-Starting with a supplement or a tea may seem small, but it’s a still adds to your defenses against the gout.
+Starting with a supplement or a tea may seem small, but it still adds to your defenses against a gout attack.
 Gradually, you can make more lifestyle and dietary changes which will help you become more GOUTPROOF!

 Note: Herbal supplements are not regulated by the U.S. Food and Drug Administration for ingredients or efficacy.
 Only purchase supplements from trusted companies for safety.
 Before trying any supplement, always discuss with your doctor about interactions with medication and side effects.